ArvidNy/quelea-flutter-remote/README.md

 This is a port of the [Android version](https://github.com/quelea-projection/quelea-android-remote) that is not yet complete.
 However, the most basic features are implemented and the app is in a working state.
 See the [TODO file](TODO.md) for the current progress state.
 This version is currenty not available in any app store but can be built for own usage.

+All kinds of donations are appreciated and will allow me to set aside more time for development.
+You can use [GitHub Sponsors](https://github.com/sponsors/ArvidNy) for a monthly donation or send a one-time donation through [PayPal](https://www.paypal.me/ArvidNy).

-Feel free to help improve the code or to use it for your own projects.
+The entire code is open source, so free to help improve the code or to use it for your own projects.

 <!-- ↑ TEMPORARY TEXT ↑ -->